teamed/teamed.io/pages/qa.md

 our quality requirements listed below.
 The requirements are groupped by the type of the ticket they are applicable to.

-As a QA engineer, you earn 10 minutes for each ticket reviewed.
-You get the payment right after you inform the project manager that the ticket passed the review.
-Your message should include your measurement of the quality, like "quality is good", "quality is acceptable" or "quality is bad".
-No matter what is your remark, you get paid right after you post it.

-Ticket performer will get his/her payment only after the ticket receives your quality review.
-When you give a "good" mark, the performer gets some bonus.
-Try to give "good" marks only when you see no issues in the ticket.
-If you give "acceptable" mark, the performer doesn't get a bonus.
-When you give "bad" mark, the performer is not paid for the ticket.

 When you find some issues in a ticket, make sure the performer fixes them first, before giving any mark to him/her.
 Remember that once you give a quality mark, the performer has no motivation any more to fix